by Susan Flantzer © Unofficial Royalty 2016

 During World War I in 1917, when British royals were anglicizing names and titles, Adolphus became the Marquess of Cambridge and Alexander became the Earl of Athlone.
 Both Adolphus and Alexander adopted the surname Cambridge.

 Mary Adelaide and Francis had a happy marriage but had chronic financial problems due to Mary Adelaide’s extravagance and generosity.
 Queen Victoria gave them an apartment at Kensington Palace where their four children were born.
 In 1883, the Tecks fled from their creditors to the European continent where it was cheaper to live.
 The family lived with various relatives in Europe and eventually settled down in Florence, Italy.
 The Tecks returned from Italy in 1885 and continued to live at Kensington Palace and White Lodge in Richmond Park.
 Mary Adelaide devoted her life to charity, serving as the first royal patron of Barnardo’s, a charity still in existence, founded by Thomas Barnardo in 1866 to care for vulnerable children and young people.
-Barnardo’s has a long history of royal patrons and presidents including Queen Alexandra, Queen Mary (Mary Adelaide’s daughter), Queen Elizabeth II, Diana, Princess of Wales, and Queen Consort Camilla.
+Barnardo’s has a long history of royal patrons and presidents including Queen Alexandra, Queen Mary (Mary Adelaide’s daughter), Queen Elizabeth II, Diana, Princess of Wales, and Queen Camilla.

 Princess Mary Adelaide wanted her daughter May to marry one of the sons of The Prince of Wales (the future King Edward VII).
 Prince Albert Victor, known as Prince Eddy, was the Prince of Wales’ eldest son and therefore, second in the line of succession.
 Eddy was backward and lazy.
 He was an apathetic student and received very little education.
 He was primarily interested in pursuing pleasure which often led him into trouble.
 His lack of concentration on anything serious caused great concern in his family.
 Eddy’s family decided that finding a suitable wife might help correct his attitude and behavior.
 It was at this time that, unbeknownst to her, May was considered the most suitable bride for Eddy.
 Eddy offered no resistance to this suggestion.
 May had been brought up to revere the monarchy and to be proud that she was a member of the British Royal Family.
 The fact that May’s father was a product of a morganatic marriage could have presented difficulties for her in the marriage market.
-Despite the shortcomings Eddy might have, May felt it was her duty to marry him.
+Despite the shortcomings Eddy had, May felt it was her duty to marry him.
 The engagement was announced on December 6, 1891, and the wedding was set for February 27, 1892.

 After the death of Prince Eddy, May and Eddy’s brother George, who had replaced his brother as the second in the line of succession to the throne, spent much time together.
 As time passed and their common grief eased, there was hope that a marriage might take place between them.
 George proposed to May on April 29, 1893.
 The engagement was announced on May 3, 1893, with the blessing of Queen Victoria.
 May and George were married on July 6, 1893, at the Chapel Royal, St. James’ Palace in London.